FAQ for Course Reserves

-No, Course Reserves policy is to only posts links to the articles in our databases so that proper attribution is maintained, license agreements are not violated and further research on the subject is enabled.
-If known, enter the durable URL for the article under, The item is available on the web from the following URL, option.
-If you are not able to determine the correct URL, Course Reserves will add this information.
+No, Course Reserves policy is to only post links to the articles in our databases so that proper attribution is maintained, license agreements are not violated, and further research on the subject is enabled.
+If known, enter the durable URL for the article under the ‘Available on the web from the following URL’ option.
+If you are not able to determine the correct URL, Course Reserves staff will add this information.

 How do I take items off Course Reserves?

 Choose the item from the course page.
-Availability dates can be customized for an item that is not needed on Course Reserves for the entire semester by selecting Edit This Item under Actions.
-An item can be removed from Course Reserves by choosing Delete This Item under Actions.
+Availability dates can be customized for an item that is not needed on Course Reserves for the entire semester by selecting ‘Edit’.
+An item can be removed from Course Reserves by choosing ‘Delete’.